ray-cast/ray-mmd/Materials/README.md

     | 9  | ToonBased Shading | Haredness  | Shadow color |

     ##### Tips:
-    `Subsurface` : The `curvature` also called `opacity`, see the UE4 [docs](https://docs.unrealengine.com/latest/INT/Engine/Rendering/Materials/LightingModels/SubSurfaceProfile/index.html) for more information
+    `Subsurface` : The `curvature` also called `opacity`, defines the overall intensity of the blur, see the UE4 [docs](https://docs.unrealengine.com/latest/INT/Engine/Rendering/Materials/LightingModels/SubSurfaceProfile/index.html) for more information
     `Glass` : In order to make refraction work, you must set alpha value of the pmx to less then `0.999`
     `Cloth` : `Sheen` is interpolation between `GGX` and `InvGGX`, see [paper](http://blog.selfshadow.com/publications/s2017-shading-course/imageworks/s2017_pbs_imageworks_sheen.pdf) for cloth information
-    `Cloth` : `Fuzz Color` is f0 of fresnel params in sRGB color-space
+    `Cloth` : `Fuzz Color` is f0 of fresnel params in sRGB color-space, defines the overall color of the specular
     `Toon`  : see [paper](https://zhuanlan.zhihu.com/p/26409746) for more information, but chinese

 * ##### CUSTOM_A_MAP_FROM  (see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM))